ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: sheet pan recipe, kid-friendly
+• Why I Love It: sheet pan recipe, kid-friendly, beginner-friendly

-Store-bought dough is the trick to making a pizza with just seven ingredients.
+Store-bought pizza dough is the trick to making a pizza with just seven ingredients.
 And if your mom doesn’t love both potatoes and burrata, then you two might need to have a chat.
+Finish it with a generous drizzle of jarred pesto, everything bagel seasoning and a spritz of lemon.

 36. Pan-Roasted Chicken with Shallots and Dates

-• Why We Love It: sheet pan recipe, high protein
+• Why I Love It: sheet pan recipe, high protein, special occasion-worthy

-It’s sweet-salty and bright, thanks to an ingenious combination of green olives, caramelized Medjool dates, shallots and lots of fresh lemon juice.
+If I was stranded on a desert island, Athena Calderone’s pan-roasted chicken with shallots and dates just might be the one meal I’d eat for the rest of my life.
+It’s sweet, salty and bright, thanks to an ingenious combination of green olives, caramelized Medjool dates, shallots and lots of fresh lemon juice.

 37. Skillet Gnocchi with Sausage and Broccoli Rabe